 Another great example is Uber – transportation network company from San Francisco.

 They have one of the first significant applications that came out with a loyalty system.
 Users love the Uber application for free rides and discounts on driving.
 Uber drivers earn every interaction, which gives an even better impression of Uber himself, placing his drivers in the first place.

-Uber’s application also includes a VIP element – riders move gold, platinum and diamond levels and thus earn more money and free upgrades za UberBlack and accelerated points earning.
+Uber’s application also includes a VIP element – riders move gold, platinum, and diamond levels and thus earn more money and free upgrades za UberBlack and accelerated points earnings.